 Spring Framework Job Market

-Spring is one of the most popular Java EE frameworks for developing web applications.
-Spring is based on J2EE technologies like JSP and Servlet, along with the implementation of the design pattern Model, View, and Controller.
-With the increase in demand for spring framework across multiple end-use platforms like automotive, agriculture, manufacturing, and forestry will strike the market.
-Where the market size rises with a CAGR of 4.5% from 2020 to 2027.
+Spring is one of the most popular Java EE (Enterprise Edition) frameworks for developing web applications.
+It is based on J2EE technologies like JSP and Servlet, along with the implementation of the design pattern model, view, and controller.

 Ans.
 A Spring application has the following components:

 - Bean class – Consist of properties, its setter and getter methods, functions, etc.

 - Spring Aspect-Oriented Programming (AOP) – Provides the functionality of crosscutting concerns

 - Bean Configuration File – Consists of classes information and the ways to configure them

 Ans.
 The Spring configuration file is an XML file.
 It has information about the classes, interfaces, and their dependencies.
 It suggests how classes are configured and introduced to each other.
 Spring Configuration file is very useful in managing projects if planned correctly.